oxalica/nil/docs/configuration.md

 ## LSP Configuration

-There are some tunable options and settings for `nil`.
+There are some tunable options and settings for nil.
 They are retrieved via LSP and support runtime modification.

 All settings are nested under a key `"nil"`.